 Domestic student tuition increases are capped by the provincial Tuition Limit Policy, while international student fees have no associated provincial funding or regulations and thus fees are set "in the context of the competitive global market".
-In 2015, tuition surpassed provincial government funding as the number one source of revenue for SFU, and international student tuition is projected to outpace domestic tuition as SFU's greatest source of revenue (Figure 2).
+In 2015, tuition surpassed provincial government funding as the number one source of revenue for SFU, and international student tuition is projected to outpace domestic tuition as SFU's greatest source of revenue (Figure 1).
+These funding decreases coupled with an increase in tuition well beyond inflation makes post-secondary education in British Columbia increasingly unattainable for foreign students.